 Damage To Nearby Tooth

-Since permanent teeth are already positioned, the presence of an extra set of molars can force the rest of the teeth to shift their positions.
+Since permanent teeth are already positioned, an extra set of molars can force the rest of the teeth to shift their positions.
 This can cause pain and biting problems or lead to overcrowding, making it difficult to ensure proper dental health by brushing and flossing teeth.
 Ineffective dental care can cause decay and other dental issues like cavities.
 If left untreated, additional procedures may be required to correct the impacted teeth.

 Pain & Sensitivity

-Many may not realise that their wisdom teeth are impacted until the symptoms manifest as pain.
+Many may not realise their wisdom teeth are impacted until the symptoms manifest as pain.
 Like most dental problems, it begins as a mild ache and may be virtually undetectable.
 Any toothache or even sensitivity should not be ignored.
 If the pain occurs at the back of the mouth while you are eating or brushing, it might be your wisdom teeth.
 Gradually it can shift the other teeth, crowding them or impacting the jaw when it grows at an angle to the others.

-Gums are part of your oral health, and they can suffer if you have impacted wisdom teeth.
+Gums are part of your oral health; they can suffer if you have impacted wisdom teeth.
 When wisdom teeth grow at an angle, they can cause your gums to swell, making them tender to touch and difficult to clean.
 It can prevent proper brushing and flossing due to pain upon contact, leading to cavities and tooth decay.